|Qty||Check / Wire||Credit Card|

 The Perth Mint, or Australian Mint as it may also be called, was established in 1899 as a branch of Great Britain's Royal Mint.
 The mint was established to process the mountains of gold coming out of the Coolgardie and Kalgoorlie gold mines of Western Australia into bars and Gold Sovereigns.
 It is no small wonder that it is still known for its beautiful gold coins.

-Two of the most popular gold coins the Perth Mint produces are the Gold Nugget or Kangaroo series which started in 1986, and the gold Lunar series which began ten years later.
+Two of the most popular gold coins the Perth Mint produces are the Gold Nugget or Kangaroo series which started in 1986, and the Gold Lunar series which began ten years later.
 The Kangaroo series was initially known as the Gold Nugget series because of its depiction of a gold nugget.
 Because of the limited nature of a gold nugget theme, it was decided that a kangaroo was to replace it in order to refresh the coin design.
 Now, the series is normally referred to as the Kangaroo series.

-The 2016 Kangaroo series will feature a kangaroo resting on its haunches while gazing over its shoulder at the shadow of another kangaroo on the 1 ounce, 1/2 ounce, 1/4 ounce, and 1/10 ounce.
-The 1 kg gold Kangaroo will feature the original Stuart Devlin design of a red kangaroo bounding toward its left, framed by rays of brilliant sunlight.
+The 2017 Kangaroo series will feature a kangaroo bounding toward its right in extra-pure .9999 fine gold on the 1 ounce, 1/2 ounce, 1/4 ounce, and 1/10 ounce coins.
+Meanwhile, the 1 kg Gold Kangaroo will feature the original Stuart Devlin design of a red kangaroo bounding toward its left, framed by rays of brilliant sunlight.

 The Lunar series are based on the totems of the Chinese zodiac.
 The Chinese zodiac is a 12-year cycle which celebrates the animal of the year.